KeithQuinn/Assignment_2020_Programming-for-Data-Analysis/README.md

 - Task 3 - Explain the use and purpose of at least five “Distributions” functions.
 - Task 4 - Explain the use of seeds in generating pseudorandom numbers.

 This README provides a high level overview of the approach taken to complete the 4 aforementioned tasks.
-For full details of the tasks refer to the jupyter notebook file; 'Assignment_2020_Programming for Data Analysis.ipynb' included in this repository
+For full details of the tasks refer to the jupyter notebook file; 'Assignment_2020_Programming for Data Analysis.ipynb' included in this repository.

 ***

 <br>

 ## 1 The overall purpose of the package explained